Earth Day 2023: Saturday, April 22nd

 Our multi day in person celebration of the 50th Anniversary of Earth Day was cancelled in 2020, but we held two virtual events with more than 1000 attending.(Watch a recording on our YouTube channel).
 In 2021, we had over 2000 people attend our many online & in person events, including our in person festival in front of the Bozeman Public Library and our first annual Earth Day Fun Run at the Gallatin County Regional Park.

 In 2022 we celebrated Earth Day with virtual and in person events from February through April.
-See the YouTube channel for recordings of online events!
+In 2023 and 2024 we held events from January through April.
+See the YouTube channel for recordings of live streamed events!

 Our Fiscal Sponsor: